magneticio/vamp2setup/README.md

 ### Creating a Gateway
 One feature of a Gateway is that it can be used to regulate access to the different versions of an Application.

 The Service we created to expose `vamp-tutorial-app` distributes all request equally between the two Deployments that are part of the application.
-To change this behaviour we need to create a Gateway.
+To change this behaviour we need to create a Gateway in front of the Service.

 Open the Gateway tab, click Create Gateway and enter the following data, as shown in the screenshot below.